-A child born outside the United States to a U.S. citizen parent or parents may be eligible for U.S. citizenship if the parent(s) meets the requirements for transmitting U.S. citizenship under the Immigration and Nationality Act.
-U.S. citizens eligible to transmit citizenship should apply for a Consular Report of Birth Abroad (CRBA) for their child(ren).
-In order to transmit U.S. citizenship to a child, the U.S. citizen parent(s) must have been a U.S. citizen at the time of the child’s birth and must have accrued sufficient physical presence in the U.S. to transmit citizenship.
+A Consular Report of Birth Abroad (CRBA) is a formal document certifying the acquisition of United States citizenship at birth for a person born abroad to a U.S. citizen parent or parents who meet the requirements for transmitting citizenship under the Immigration and Nationality Act (INA).
+In order to transmit U.S. citizenship to a child, the U.S. citizen parent(s) must have been a U.S. citizen at the time of the child’s birth and must have accrued sufficient physical presence in the United States to transmit citizenship.

-A Consular Report of Birth Abroad is only issued to a child who acquired U.S. citizenship at birth and who is under the age of 18 at the time of application.
-We strongly encourage you to report your child’s birth as soon as possible and apply for an Indian visa or exit permit.
-There may be a hefty penalty for not applying for Indian visa or an exit permit on time.
+CRBA applications must be made before the child’s 18th birthday.
+We recommend that parents apply for the CRBA as soon as possible after the child’s birth.
+We strongly encourage you to report your child’s birth to Indian officials as soon as possible and apply for an Indian visa or exit permit.
+There may be a hefty fine for not applying for an Indian visa or an exit permit within the first weeks after birth.